Objections to evolution: Unfalsifiability

 J. B. S. Haldane, when asked what hypothetical evidence could disprove evolution, replied "fossil rabbits in the Precambrian era."
 Numerous other potential ways to falsify evolution have also been proposed.
 For example, the fact that humans have one fewer pair of chromosomes than the great apes offered a testable hypothesis involving the fusion or splitting of chromosomes from a common ancestor.
 The fusion hypothesis was confirmed in 2005 by discovery that human chromosome 2 is homologous with a fusion of two chromosomes that remain separate in other primates.
 Extra, inactive telomeres and centromeres remain on human chromosome 2 as a result of the fusion.
 The assertion of common descent could also have been disproven with the invention of DNA sequencing methods.
 If true, human DNA should be far more similar to chimpanzees and other great apes, than to other mammals.
 If not, then common descent is falsified.
-DNA analysis has shown that humans and chimpanzees share a large percentage of their DNA (between 95% to 99.4% depending on the measure).
+DNA analysis has shown that humans and chimpanzees share a large percentage of their DNA (between 95% and 99.4% depending on the measure).
 Also, the evolution of chimpanzees and humans from a common ancestor predicts a (geologically) recent common ancestor.
 Numerous transitional fossils have since been found.
 Hence, human evolution has passed several falsifiable tests.

 Many of Darwin's ideas and assertions of fact have been falsified as evolutionary science has developed, but these amendments and falsifications have uniformly confirmed his central concepts.
 In contrast, creationist explanations involving the direct intervention of the supernatural in the physical world are not falsifiable, because any result of an experiment or investigation could be the unpredictable action of an omnipotent deity.

 In 1976, the philosopher Karl Popper said that "Darwinism is not a testable scientific theory but a metaphysical research programme."
 He later changed his mind and argued that Darwin's "theory of natural selection is difficult to test" with respect to other areas of science.

 In his 1982 book, Abusing Science: The Case Against Creationism, philosopher of science Philip Kitcher specifically addresses the "falsifiability" question by taking into account notable philosophical critiques of Popper by Carl Gustav Hempel and Willard Van Orman Quine and provides a definition of theory other than as a set of falsifiable statements.
 As Kitcher points out, if one took a strictly Popperian view of "theory", observations of Uranus when it was first discovered in 1781 would have "falsified" Isaac Newton's celestial mechanics.
 Rather, people suggested that another planet influenced Uranus' orbit—and this prediction was indeed eventually confirmed.
 Kitcher agrees with Popper that "there is surely something right in the idea that a science can succeed only if it can fail."
 But he insists that we view scientific theories as consisting of an "elaborate collection of statements", some of which are not falsifiable, and others—what he calls "auxiliary hypotheses", which are.